Wh1isper/spark-build/README.md

 Python as 3.10.x

-[Sparglim ](https://github.com/Wh1isper/sparglim)is a good tools for PySpark app and daemon Connect server
+[Sparglim ](https://github.com/Wh1isper/sparglim)is a good tools for PySpark app and daemon Connect Server

 > You can modify the build script and dockerfile to suit your Spark version and other needs